Ukrainians defy Russia's onslaught for third day as large explosions seen near capital - KTVZ

 By Tim Lister and Julia Hollingsworth, CNN

-Massive explosions lit up the night sky near the Ukrainian capital Kyiv early Sunday as Ukrainian forces continue to repel Russian attempts to gain control of the historic city, despite overwhelming odds.
+Massive explosions lit up the night sky near the Ukrainian capital Kyiv early Sunday as Ukrainian forces continued to repel Russian attempts to gain control of the historic city, despite overwhelming odds.

-Two large explosions appeared to have been around Vasylkiv — a small city with a large military airfield and multiple fuel tanks — some 30 kilometers, or about 18 miles, south of Kyiv.
+Two large explosions appeared to have been around Vasylkiv, a small city some 30 kilometers, or about 18 miles, south of Kyiv.
+Video, verified by CNN, showed a fire raging at an oil storage area at the Vasylkiv Air Base.

-The explosions come as Ukrainian forces engage in fierce fighting with Russian troops in multiple cities across the country, as ordinary Ukrainians and reservists join efforts to defend their homes and families against Russian acts of violence.
+The explosions come as Ukrainian forces engage in fierce fighting with Russian troops in multiple cities across the country, as ordinary Ukrainians and reservists join efforts to defend their homes and families against Russian aggression.

-Although the Russian military is much larger and better equipped than Ukraine, Russian forces are facing a determined and highly-motivated resistance resulting in significantly slower progress than the Kremlin had first anticipated, according to an assessment issued by Britain’s Ministry of Defense late Saturday.
+Although the Russian military is much larger and better equipped than the Ukrainian armed forces, Russian troops are facing a determined and highly-motivated resistance resulting in significantly slower progress than Kremlin military planners had first anticipated, according to an assessment issued by Britain’s Ministry of Defense late Saturday.

-In addition, Russian forces are “sustaining casualties and a number of Russian troops have been taken prisoner by Ukrainian forces,” according to the assessment.
+Russia is also facing unexpected difficulties supplying its forces, and is experiencing heavier losses in personnel, armor and aircraft than expected, two senior United States officials with direct knowledge told CNN.

 So far these challenges have prevented the quick overthrow of major Ukrainian cities, including the capital, Kyiv, which US officials were concerned could play out in a matter of days.
 The city of Kharkiv near Ukraine’s border with Russia also has not fallen to invading forces — despite officials worrying that could happen on the first night of an invasion.

-As the battle continues, a defiant Ukrainian President Volodymyr Zelensky has taken to the streets, and in a series of self-produced videos defiantly urged citizens to defend their country.
+As the battle continues, a defiant Ukrainian President Volodymyr Zelensky has taken to the streets, and in a series of self-produced videos has urged citizens to defend their country.

 Officials armed reservists with 18,000 guns and ammunition in Kyiv alone, and Ukrainian TV has broadcast instructions for making Molotov cocktails.
 Ukrainian males ages 18 to 60 are banned from leaving the country.